Skip to main content

 Back

-How to Perform - Power Sled Pull
+How to Perform the Power Sled Pull

 1. Set up a loaded sled on a flat surface and attach the pull straps or handles securely to the sled.